Triumph by Dai Vernon

 Cons

-• Gimmicked deck versions are not fully examinable by spectators
+• Gimmicked decks may not be fully examinable by spectators

 Effect

 The Triumph trick is a classic card magic effect.
 A spectator selects a card and returns it to the deck.
-The magician then mixes the deck thoroughly, shuffling cards face-up and face-down together into a state of visual chaos.
-With a magical gesture, the magician snaps their fingers or spreads the cards.
-Instantly, the entire deck rights itself, with all cards facing the same direction.
-The only exception is the spectator's chosen card, which remains face-up among the face-down cards, or vice-versa.
-This creates a powerful and impossible visual moment.
+The magician then mixes the deck into a state of visual chaos, with cards facing both up and down.
+With a magical gesture, the deck instantly rights itself.
+All cards return to face the same direction, except for one: the spectator's chosen card, which remains face-up among the face-down cards, or vice-versa.
+The effect is a clear, visual miracle of order restored from disorder.

 Full details